Georgia Aquarium: Beluga whales

-The aquarium has been home to as many as five 11-foot (3 m) beluga whales at once.
+The aquarium has been home to as many as five 11 ft beluga whales at once.

 Males Nico and Gasper, acquired from an amusement park in Mexico, were joined by three females on breeding loan from the New York Aquarium: Marina, Natasha and Natasha's daughter, Maris.
 After Gasper and Marina died in 2007, the belugas were transferred to SeaWorld San Antonio, where Nico died in 2009.
 In 2010, Maris and a new male, Beethoven, were returned to the Georgia Aquarium while Natasha remained with a potential mate in San Antonio.
 Two young belugas, Grayson (male) and Qinu (female), also from San Antonio, were added in November 2010.
 Before transferring to the Shedd Aquarium in 2014, Beethoven fathered calves with Maris in 2012 and 2015, neither of which survived.
 Maris died of a heart defect in 2015.
 In 2016, Grayson was sent to Shedd Aquarium while SeaWorld Orlando's Aurek and Maple and Shedd Aquarium's Nunavik arrived on loan at Georgia Aquarium.
 In June 2017, Georgia Aquarium announced that Qinu was pregnant with her first calf, sired by Aurek, and was due in the fall of 2017.
 In September 2017, Aurek was transferred to Shedd Aquarium on a breeding loan.
 On November 8, 2017, the Aquarium announced that Qinu's calf had died from complications during birth.

 In 2012, the beluga whale Maris gave birth to a female calf.
 After less than a week, the calf, who was born underweight, died.
 Although mortality rates of calves born to first-time mothers are extremely high, even in wild populations, Maris's second calf—born on Mother's Day in 2015—would survive less than a month.
 Maris died in October of the same year, reigniting the debate as to whether the captive beluga breeding program was humane or successful.

 On January 14, 2020, the Georgia Aquarium announced that 20-year-old Whisper was pregnant and due to deliver a calf in April.
-Whisper delivered the calf on May 17 that year.
+Whisper delivered the calf, Shila, on May 17 that year.

+In 2026, the Georgia Aquarium became one of several aquariums participating in the relocation of the remaining belugas from the closed Marineland of Canada in Niagara Falls, Ontario.
+Two male belugas, 10-year-old Balor and seven-year-old Zephyr, arrived at the aquarium on August 13, 2026.
+They were among 30 belugas relocated from Marineland to aquariums in the United States and Spain.

+Balor and Zephyr travelled by cargo aircraft to Hartsfield–Jackson Atlanta International Airport before being transported by truck to the aquarium, arriving at approximately 7 a.m.
+They were initially kept separately while they acclimated, but were introduced the following morning to the aquarium's four existing female belugas, Whisper, Maple, Qinu and Shila.
+Aquarium staff reported that the six whales were swimming and interacting together shortly after their introduction.

+Following the transfers, the aquarium housed six belugas: Whisper, Maple, Qinu, Shila, Balor and Zephyr.